DanielVanNoord/AlpacaDiscoveryTests/README.md

 DISCOVERY: this is the message that is sent by the client via broadcast on the PORT.
 Currently this message is simply *alpaca discovery*.
 For example in C the message could be defined as `char* DISCOVERY = "alpaca discovery";`

 RESPONSE: this is the message that the server sends back via unicast to the client.
 This message include the port that the Alpaca API is available on the server.
-The current message is *alpaca here:port* where port is the port number of the Alpaca API.
-For example in c this could be set to a char* with `sprintf(response, "alpaca here:%d", ALPACAPORT);`
+This is a valid json message of the form *{"alpacaport": "port"}* where port is the port number of the Alpaca API.
+For example in c this could be set to a char* with `sprintf(response, "{\"alpacaport\": \"%d\"}", ALPACAPORT);` Because this is a json message we can add additional named terms as needed.
+Clients must be able to ignore any additional json variables that they do not know how to handle.

 ### Specification (work in progress)